aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ppt-to-excel/_index.md

 ---
-title: Convert PPT to EXCEL using Python or with free Online Converter
+title: Convert PPT to Excel using Python or with free Online Converter
-description: PPT to EXCEL conversion in your Python applications without using Microsoft Office or online.
-Test free PPT to EXCEL online converter quickly before integrating the code.
+description: PPT to Excel conversion in your Python applications without using Microsoft Office or online.
+Test free PPT to Excel online converter quickly before integrating the code.

 family: total
 platformtag: Python